Alumni Profile: Julie Daniluk

 While mastering the rigorous theatre arts program at George Brown Theatre College, Julie found she was reading more about nutrition than Shakespeare.
 She had developed an insatiable appetite for figuring out how and why food affects our health, and decided to pursue a new direction, attending the Canadian School of Natural Nutrition to become a Registered Holistic Nutritionist™ professional.
 Julie became co-op owner & Chief In-Store Nutritionist, at one of Canada’s largest health food stores, The Big Carrot.

+Julie is currently writing her 4th book (Penguin/Random House Canada), which is due to be released in September 2021.
 Julie has spoken to the Canadian Federal Government in Parliament about the health risks of genetically modified food and was a founding board member of the Non-GMO Project.
 She was the producer for Bio-Diversity with David Suzuki and FoodShare’s Field to Table Festival.
 One of her greatest joys was her role as a chef on Greenpeace’s The Rainbow Warrior, during its GE-free New Zealand tour.
 Julie received the 2012 Canadian Health Food Association’s Organic Achievement Award.

 Julie loves to share!
 You can find out what she has to offer on her website (juliedaniluk.com) and watch for her articles in publications such as Chatelaine Magazine, Reader’s Digest, Vitality, Alive, Canadian Living and Vista.
 Be sure to connect directly with Julie on Facebook, by tagging @juliedaniluk on Twitter and Instagram, and subscribing to Julie’s Meals That Heal TV Youtube channel.